 Detailed below are the most commonly asked questions about our Support Services.

+Offering a range of therapeutic choices, our support is not time-limited.
 There is no cost to access our services.
 Funding is secured to cover the costs through local authority contracts, trusts and foundation grants/awards, fundraising activities and donations to the charity.

 Our service is confidential and personal information is held securely and in accordance with Information Commissioner’s Office (ICO) data protection regulations and clinical guidelines.

-Break The Silence are organisational members of the British Association for Counselling & Psychotherapy (BACP) and are bound by its Ethical Framework for good Practice in Counselling and Psychotherapy.
+Break The Silence are organisational members of the British Association for Counselling & Psychotherapy (BACP) and are bound by the “Ethical Framework for the Counselling Professions”.

 PVG/Disclosure verification is carried out for all Break The Silence Staff and Volunteers.

 Break the Silence welcomes people of all genders without prejudice and supports equality and diversity.
 However, we are unable to support people who have a charge, conviction or who have committed any sexual offence.

 We’ve made accessing support as easy as possible.

 Our service is available to people of all genders, aged 13+ who have experienced sexual trauma and who are resident in East or North Ayrshire.

 In addition, for people who were abused or neglected as children while living in care in Scotland, we can provide support in partnership with Future Pathways